duncan-ship-it/sta20010/assignment1/assignment1.md

 X1    1 77 11.95 1.8   11.8    11.9 1.48 7.9 17.7   9.8 0.38     0.52 0.21
 ```

-As seen from the histogram, "Comb_Fuel" when "Transmission" = "A8" is approximately normal, (skew = 0.38) with a mean overall fuel consumption of 11.95mpg (sd = 1.8).
-The overall consumption ranges from 7.9mpg to 17.7mpg (range = 9.8).
+As seen from the histogram, "Comb_Fuel" when "Transmission" = "A8" is approximately normal, (skew = 0.38) with a mean overall fuel consumption of 11.95L/100 km (sd = 1.8).
+The overall consumption ranges from 7.9L/100 km to 17.7L/100 km (range = 9.8).

 ### 8. _Create a new variable Compare = Emission\_co2/Cylinders*100 attach it to the dataset “Fuel\_Cons\_2022.csv”._

 ```
 > fuel$Compare <- Emission_co2/Cylinders*100
-head(fuel)
+> head(fuel)
    Make             Model Cylinders Transmission Fuel_type City_Fuel Hwy_Fuel
 1 Acura               ILX         4          AM8         Z       9.9      7.0
 2 Acura        MDX SH-AWD         6          AS9         Z      12.3      9.2